NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 Reference CID7003 is shown when we cannot find a match on our system for the details you entered.
 This could mean that you have wrongly entered the registration details from your GP surgery’s online services.
 Or, it could mean the name and date of birth you entered does not match what is on your NHS record.

-Contact your GP surgery to check you have the right registration details.
+If your GP surgery is in England contact them to check you have the right registration details.
 If you have the right details, ask your GP surgery to check your name and date of birth is correct and up to date on your NHS record.

 ### Reference CID7006: We cannot find your GP surgery

 Reference CID7006 is shown when we cannot find a GP system using the O.D.S. code your entered.
 This can happen if you change GP surgery.
 It can also happen if your GP leaves or joins a GP surgery group.

-Contact your GP surgery to check you have the right registration details, making sure you have the correct O.D.S. code.
+If your GP surgery is in England contact them to check you have the right registration details, making sure you have the correct O.D.S. code.

 Find out how you can <a href="/provewhoyouare/withid">use photo I.D. to prove who you are</a> instead.